Vetoes show lack of GOP lockstep on transgender sports bans

 But lawmakers in Utah and Indiana are undeterred, arguing transgender girls can have a physical advantage.

 ”This is not about the number of children.
 This is not about a number at all.
-This is about a fundamental belief – that you either have or you don’t – that women’s sports need to be preserved for those that are biologically born as and identify as female,” said Utah Rep. Kera Birkeland, a Republican high school basketball coach who sponsored the ban.
+This is about a fundamental belief – that you either have or you don’t – that women’s sports need to be preserved for those that are biologically born as and identify as female,” said Utah Rep. Kera Birkeland, a Republican high school basketball coach who originally sponsored the ban that applies to kindergarten through 12th grade athletes.

 Legislative leaders say they’ve whipped the votes to override the vetoes and join nearly a dozen other states in restricting which teams transgender kids can play on.
 The Indiana bill passed with broad support and legislative leaders are meeting at the end of May and could override it with simple majorities.